Data Cart

 Comparability — United Kingdom [top]

-The 2001 UK sample is a sample of persons not organized into households.
+The 2001 UK sample is a sample of persons not organized into households, and the 1961 and 1971 samples lack reliable information on relationship-to-head.
 Pointers are constructed only for the 1991 sample.

 Relationship codes in 1991 are detailed, identifying grandchildren and in-laws.
 Childbearing information, however, was not collected.